PhilipYip1988/python-tutorials/jupyter_install_ubuntu/readme.md

 <img src='./images/img_122.png' alt='img_122' width='600'/>

 In order to use Julia with JupyterLab, its binary folder needs to be added to the path.
 This can be done by modifying the `.bashrc` file.
-This is a hidden file withing the Home directory `~`:
+This is a hidden file within the Home directory `~`:

 <img src='./images/img_123.png' alt='img_123' width='600'/>